Skip to main content

 Herrin, Illinois · FDIC Cert #11310

-Bank of Herrin is an FDIC-insured bank (Certificate #11310) with $329M in total assets and $315M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Bank of Herrin, an FDIC-insured bank (Certificate #11310) with $329M in total assets and $315M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Herrin, Illinois, the bank maintains a Tier 1 capital ratio of 12.05% (Well-Capitalized) and a nonperforming loan ratio of 0.64%.
-BankHealthData assigns a composite Health Grade of A (84/100).
+BankHealthData assigns a composite Health Grade of A (84/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bank of Herrin (FDIC cert 11310) is a community bank — $329M in total assets, $315M in deposits, serving the Herrin, Illinois area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.